There are several key tax forms that you need to be aware of as a nonresident in the U.S.

 What is Form 8233 and what is its purpose?

-While a nonresident alien will complete the form themselves, it must be approved by the employer and also the IRS before the nonresidents can receive a reduced rate of withholding tax or exemption from withholding tax.
+In simple terms, it helps prevent double taxation by allowing eligible nonresidents to reduce or eliminate U.S. tax withheld from their earnings.
+While the individual completes the form, it must also be approved by their employer and reviewed by the IRS before the nonresidents can receive a reduced rate of withholding tax or exemption from withholding tax.

 Who needs to fill out Form 8233?

-However, under certain circumstances, they may be eligible to be exempt from paying full taxes on their earnings.
+However, under certain circumstances, they may be eligible for a partial or full exemption from U.S. tax on their earnings.

 This is where Form 8233 comes in.